mdecea/photonmover/README.md

 # Initial test

-The easiest way to test the installation of the package worked is to launch the GUI with mock instruments `python launch_photonmover.py -f mock_instr_list.yaml`.
+The easiest way to test the installation of the package worked is to launch the GUI with the list of mock instruments.
+`Photonmover` comes with a hook that allows you to launch the GUI.
+Once you have installed `photonmover`, just type `photonmover` in the command line, which will launch the GUI with the list of mock instruments.
+If you want to launch the GUI with a different list of instruments you can type `photonmover -f <path/to/isntr_list.yaml>`.

 ## Contributors